crowdagger/crowbook/book_example/arguments.md

 If this YAML block is not at the beginning of a file, it must also be preceded by a blank line.

-This allows to not have to generate a `.book` configuration file for a short story or an article. `crowbook --single foo.md` is rougly equivalent to having a book configuration file containing:
+This allows to not have to write a `.book` configuration file for a short story or an article. `crowbook --single foo.md` is rougly equivalent to having a book configuration file containing: